how to set crossover frequency for car audio system

 1. Determine Your Speaker’s Frequency Range

-Start by identifying the frequency range that your car speakers can handle.
-This range varies based on speaker type, so check the specifications for guidance.
+Start by identifying the frequency range your car speakers can handle.
+Since this range varies depending on the speaker type, check the manufacturer’s specifications for accurate information.

 2. Play Music with a Wide Frequency Range